 Steven Slate has helped hundreds to change their substance use habits with a rational non-disease non-treatment approach to the problem.
 Read More…

 Particularly, detoxification from alcohol and the prescription drugs known as benzodiazepines can lead to fatal seizures in some cases.
 Opiates, according to Dr Carl Hart of Colombia University, cannot cause fatal withdrawal symptoms.
+The process of detoxification may still present medical difficulties for those who are already in poor health.

 Whatever substance you're quitting, if you sense any danger at all, the best thing you can do is to check with your doctor, a local detox clinic, or emergency room when necessary.